PYnative

 It is a recursive function, i.e., every time the generator is called, it will follow each directory recursively to get a list of files and directories until no further sub-directories are available from the initial directory.

-Let’s see the example to list all files in directory and subdirectories.
+Let’s see the example of how to list all files in a directory and its subdirectories.

 Example: